pywbem/pywbemtools/docs/appendix.rst

       See section :ref:`Deprecation and compatibility policy` and the standard Python module :mod:`py:warnings` for details.

+   CIM namespace
+      A CIM namespace (defined in :term:`DSP0004`) provides a scope of uniqueness  for cim objects; specifically, the names of class objects and of qualifier type objects shall be unique in a namespace.
+The compound key of non- embedded instance objects shall also be unique across all non-embedded instances of the class (not including subclasses) within the namespace.

    connections file
       A file maintained by pywbemcli and managed by the pywbemcli ``connections`` command group.
 The file name is ``pywbemcli_connections.json``